 Our World Neighborhood Charter School

-Located in Astoria, Queens, Our World Neighborhood Charter School (OWN) educates students to become independent thinkers and lifelong learners.
+Our World Neighborhood Charter School (OWN) educates students to become independent thinkers and lifelong learners.
 Its educational philosophy is based on inquiry, active and experiential learning, and social justice.
+OWN has four school campuses across Queens: two in Astoria, one in Howard Beach, and one in Corona.

 OWN builds a well-rounded educational experience for all children.
 It does this through a purposeful focus on academics, as well as arts education and social-emotional learning opportunities.
 Through these experiential activities, students learn about world cultures, history of ideas, and, importantly, what it takes to be academically and socially prepared for the future.